Skip to main content

 Save money but don't skimp on fun with these free and low cost activities for Brisbane kids.

 If you're looking for fun, Brisbane is the place to be.
-The river city is famous for its family-friendly appeal, but a day out with kids in doesn't have to drain the piggybank.
+Brisbane is known for family fun, but a day with kids doesn't have to break the bank.
 We've pulled together a list of budget-friendly activities that are easy on the wallet.

 1. Tour Bluey's neighbourhood

-Take a relaxed family walk through Paddington - the home of Australia’s favourite cartoon blue heeler, Bluey.
+Enjoy a relaxed family walk through Paddington, home of Australia’s beloved cartoon blue heeler, Bluey.

 Your Bluey-loving youngster/s can say ‘wackadoo’, while you explore this charming suburb by foot.
 Look for buildings, streets and cafes that resemble locations featured in Bluey episodes.